ManoaMallamas/ManoaMallamas.github.io/index.md

 ## Overview

-Our platform, KaloStems, will allow UH students to connect with career opportunities that are tailored to their interests and skills.
+Our platform, Kalo Stems, will allow UH students to connect with career opportunities that are tailored to their interests and skills.
 Students will be able to specify their background and aspirations, allowing companies to filter and match students who are best fit for their opportunity.
 KaloStems bridges the gap between academia and industry, allowing students long-term professional success.
 This application will illustrate various technologies useful to ICS software engineering student, including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://react.dev/) for component-based UI implementation and routing.